albar965/littlexpconnect/README.txt

 You have to remove the quarantine flag from the plugin after downloading and extracting it.
 Otherwise X-Plane will silently not load the plugin.

+The procedure may be slightly different depending on whether you're using Big Sur or Calina.

-Right or Ctrl-Click in the Finder on the included script `Prepare Little Xpconnect.command` and select `Open With` and `Terminal`.
-Choose to run it.
+1. Right or Ctrl-Click in the Finder on the included script `Prepare Little Xpconnect.command` and select `Open With` and `Terminal`.
+2. You will see a dialog `Prepare Little Xpconnect.command cannot be opened because it is from an unidentified developer.` Click `Ok`.
+3. Go to `System Preferences` -> `Security and Privacy`.
+You will see a message mentioning the script `Prepare Little Xpconnect.command`.
+Click `Open Anyway`.
+4. Next a dialog `Are you sure you want to open it?` pops up.
+Click `Open`.

 The script shows a few explantions and asks for your password which allows it to run a command as an administrator.
-You can look at the script which is a text file to see what commands are run.
+You can look at the script which is a text file to see what commands are executed.

-In some cases you have to run the script twice.

 You can see Little "Little Xpconnect" in the X-Plane plugin manager once it was unlocked and loaded successfully.